 3. Concentrating on Dates when People Play

-Your bar promotions should happen on the days when people gather instead of trying to change people’s habits.
+Your Changing Bar Marketing should happen on the days when people gather instead of trying to change people’s habits.
 Most people don’t go out every day of the week, and some only go to bars on weekends and special occasions.
 Don’t fight the tendencies that drive people to socialize at bars unless it’s the busy season in a tourist destination.
 Very few desirable customers will go out to a bar crawl or drinking event on a Monday night.

 Sure, that means you’ll have to accept some slow periods, but that’s just the nature of the business.
 Your marketing investment will seldom justify spending money on elaborate promotions for typical weeknights.
 However, try creating food and drink specials for small groups.
 People often like to reconnect with their most intimate friends or business associates after hectic weekends.
 Use your menu to encourage small groups to meet, connect, share gossip and relax.